 10% service charge.

-Guesthouse owners try to get you to pay this fee in US dollars.
+Guesthouse owners try to get you to pay this fee in cash in US dollars.
 It’s frustrating and expensive, and you can’t pay in advance.
 That’s an issue because:

 Running Out of Money is a Real Concern

 The only ATMs in the country are in Male, which makes paying for things on the local islands kind of frustrating.
 The UK has an annoying rule that you can only withdraw $350 per day from an ATM and, as I was in Male for just six hours, that’s all the cash I could get out for a three week trip.
 (I travel with an emergency credit card that I’ve never used, and when I tried to get cash out with it at the airport, my bank blocked my card!)

 That’s why it’s a good idea to book your accommodation in advance so that you can pay for it before you arrive.
 The guesthouses will occasionally take credit cards, but they’ll also charge you around 4% to do so.
 We didn’t see anywhere offering cash advances on the islands.

 The taxes and fees that I mentioned above mostly have to be paid in cash and, although the guesthouse owners will ask for it in USD, we got away with paying for it all in Maldivian Rufiyaa.